Bingo Paradise bingoparadise.co.uk

 Contents

-Prior to 2020 the above was probably about right and it stands to reason that you’re more likely to spend the time registering your card details whilst the free spins carrot is being dangled than after you’ve already gobbled up the free spins.
+Prior to 2020, the above was probably about right.
+It stands to reason that you’re more likely to spend time registering your card details whilst the free spins carrot is being dangled than after you’ve already gobbled it up.

-What many of you may not realise (or care about) is that in 2019 the UKGC demanded that operators tidy up their act with regards to player identification, particularly with regard to age checking customers, verifying their name and address prior to allowing them to gamble.
+In 2019, the United Kingdom Gambling Commission demanded that operators tidy up their act with regards to player identification, particularly with regard to age checking customers, verifying their name and address prior to allowing them to gamble.

 These checks will be detailed in the terms and conditions when you sign up and those that are on the electoral register should sail through with no problems.
 The checks will never leave a mark on your credit records unlike the sort of checks that are applied when taking out a mortgage or a loan.